czbiohub-sf/flash/README.md

 To inluce a s set of guides,
 `make library_including TARGETS=inputs/additional/colistin.fasta OUTPUT=library.txt INCLUDE=include.txt`

-### Creating the AMR library

-This constructs a set of guides for the AMR gene set.
-The genes and CARD database used are updated from the set used in the paper.
-See the top of the README for a link to the details for the guide set from the paper.
-After installing the prerequisites below, run

-`make amr_library`.

-This will produce 2 files in `generated_files/untracked`:

-* `library.txt` (all optimized guides for the full AMR gene set)
-* `amr_library.txt` (optimized guides restricted to the 127 genes used in the paper)

 ## Formatting Genes

 Input genes to FLASHit should be placed in one or more fasta files.
 If multiple